Task-Oriented Communication for Edge Video Analytics: Performance Evaluation

 \subsubsection{Proposed methods}

 We evaluate the TOCOM-TEM method in the experiments.
 Particularly, when the parameter $\tau_2$ is set to zero, we adopt the hierarchical entropy model for feature compression, i.e., encoding the current feature independently without leveraging other features as side information.
-Besides, when setting the parameter $\tau_2 \geq 1$, we adopt the temporal entropy model to compress the size of the extracted features.
-For the loss function $\mathcal{L}_{1}$ in (\ref{equ:loss_feature_extraction}), the hyperparameter $\beta$ varies in the range of $[10^{-7},10^{-5}]$ during the training process.
-The bit constraint $R_{\text{bit}}$ is set to $[10^{5},5 \times 10^{6}]$ bits in the multi-view pedestrian occupancy prediction task and $[5\times 10^{4}, 10^{6}]$ bits in the multi-view object detection task.
+Besides, when setting the parameter $\tau_2 \geq 1$, we adopt the temporal entropy model to compress the extracted features.
+In the multi-view pedestrian occupancy prediction task, the bit constraint $R_{\text{bit}}$ varies between $10^{5}$ and $5 \times 10^{6}$ to control the tradeoff between the communication cost and the performance.
+For the multi-view object detection task, we set the bit constraint $R_{\text{bit}}$ in the range of $5 \times 10^{4}$ to $10^{6}$.
+The parameter $\beta$ in these two tasks is set to $10^{-5}$.